 This brings us to ClickIPO.

-ClickIPO is a smartphone app that partners with TradeStation (through the app) and Webull (directly) to deliver IPO access to ordinary investors.
+ClickIPO is a smartphone app that partners with TradeStation and other brokers to deliver IPO access to ordinary investors.

 There is no minimum account value required.